justinnamilee/mojdoc/README.md

 ```
 ├── docker-compose.example.yml   ## useful if you want to deploy with Docker instead
 ├── Dockerfile
+├── ecosystem.config.js          ## your example pm2 config, it's in .gitignore
 ├── LICENSE
 ├── Makefile.PL
 ├── mojdoc                       ## main application
-├── mojdoc.conf                  ## your example config, it's in .gitignore
+├── mojdoc.conf                  ## your example application config, it's in .gitignore
-├── private                      ## this folder is in .gitignore
+├── private                      ## this folder is in .gitignore, here's an example layout
-│   ├── dox
+│   ├── dox                      ## default path to look for documents (MOJDOC_DOX)
 │   │   └── yourExample.md       ## where your files or subdirectories go
-│   └── welcome.md               ## your replacement welcome.md if you wanted
+│   └── welcome.md               ## your replacement welcome.md if you wanted (MOJDOC_WELCOME)
 ├── public
 │   ├── css
 │   │   └── mojdoc.css